 Concrete Raising with Polyurethane Foam Injections

-Polyurethane concrete raising requires smaller and fewer injection holes in conjunction with a lightweight material that can accomplish the same results of traditional mudjacking.
+Polyurethane concrete raising requires smaller and fewer injection holes.
+As well, polyurethane concrete, in conjunction with a lightweight material, can accomplish the same results of traditional mudjacking.
 This process, also known as Foam Lifting, offers the latest and most advanced form of concrete repair available.

 The equipment required for polyurethane concrete raising is minimal – a truck or trailer holds the materials and supplies an extraordinary length of hose that can be utilized from a great distance.
 Crew members pull the hose to the area being repaired and inject polyurethane foam under the slab – filling voids and raising it to the proper level.